-One of The Bend’s signature summer events, Art Beat is a great way to check out work from the local arts community.
+One of The Bend’s signature summer events, Art Beat on Aug.
+15 is a great way to check out work from the local arts community.
 The event typically draws around 10,000 visitors to peruse handcrafted pieces, listen to music and taste food.
 You can window shop for free.
 But be warned: You might be inspired to buy.

 Arts on the Race

 An extension of Art Beat, local artists display (and sell) their work along the East Race in downtown South Bend as rafting takes place nearby.
 This takes place the first Saturday of the month during summer — June, July and August.
 Curious about rafting down the East Race too?
 It’s not free, but is certainly one of The Bend’s biggest attractions.